Tuxdiver/MMM-Rest/README.md

 ## Changelog
 <p>2016-10-27: incompatible changes: the "suffix" and "digits" parameters are removed and replaced by a "format" parameter!
-Please check your config!
+Please check your config!</p>
-<p></p>2018-02-02: added ranges to format parameter
+<p>2018-02-02: added ranges to format parameter</p>
-<p></p>2024-03-21: added `tableID` config option to permit multiple instances of the module
+<p>2024-03-21: added the ability to place multiple instances of the module into config files</p>

 ## Known Issues
 - had a problem with remote URLs an AJAX: changed to node_helper.js to collect data